28 Jul Does CBD Show Up in Drug Tests?

 GC/MS tests are prohibitively expensive for initial testing, so it is rarely used other than to verify results of an immunoassay urine screen.
 A GC/MS test is capable of separating and analyzing compounds in a sample by vaporizing it and measuring concentrations.
 GC/MS tests are more specific than immunoassay screens because they only detect one individual metabolite.
 They are also more sensitive than initial immunoassay tests, detecting much lower concentrations of THC’s metabolite.

 To protect our customers, we strongly recommend that anyone who may be subject to a drug test should use one of our THC-free products to reduce the risk of detection THC in their screening.
 Despite the statistically low chance of testing positive for a drug test when using full-spectrum CBD oil, choosing products made with CBD isolate instead further removes the risk.

 Learn more about the differences between CBD Isolate and Full-Spectrum Hemp Oil HERE.

 The first CBD hemp oil product of its kind, RSHO-X™ is a completely THC-free version of our customer favorite Real Scientific Hemp Oil™.
-Since RSHO-X™ contains absolutely no THC, the compound in cannabis that gets users high, it has become the CBD supplement of choice for parents of small children, first responders, competitive athletes, or anyone subject to a drug test.
-In fact, RSHO-X™ is the first cannabinoid supplement available that meets the rigid drug testing restrictions set forth by the World Anti-Doping Agency (WADA).
+Since RSHO-X™ only the barest amounts of THC, the compound in cannabis that gets users high, it has become the CBD supplement of choice for parents of small children, first responders, competitive athletes, or anyone subject to a drug test.
+In fact, RSHO-X™ is the first cannabinoid supplement available that meets the new testing regulations around the world.

 RSHO-X™ provides safe, non-psychoactive delivery of cannabidiol (CBD) to the body by combining CBD isolate with sustainably sourced MCT oil.
 With virtually no taste at all, RSHO-X™ can be taken as is or added to foods or beverages.